 The readers must be allowed at least two weeks to read the thesis and return it to the student.
 Revisions are often necessary, so it is pertinent that the student provide the thesis to their readers well in advance of the final deadline to submit the thesis to the Graduate School.
 Graduating students must submit all required materials and upload a final copy of their thesis to the Texas Digital Libraries by the published deadlines for each term.
-Current deadlines and graduation requirements can be found at gradschool.utexas.edu/academics/graduation.
+Current deadlines and graduation requirements can be found at <a href="mailto:graduation.graduatio